Aquaculture Thematic Methods

 3.2.1 Carrying Capacity Assessment

 Carrying capacity represents the maximum production intensity that can be sustained without unacceptable environmental degradation.
-For aquaculture sites, carrying capacity assessment considers four dimensions:[25]
+Four dimensions are assessed[28]:

 3.2.2 Production Cycle Accounting

 Aquaculture production cycles vary by species and system, from several months (shrimp) to multiple years (salmon).
-The physical flow account for aquaculture should record:[26]
+The physical flow account should record:[30]

 Table 3.2: Aquaculture physical flow account structure